-The insider is still one of the most vulnerable elements of cybersecurity and it was the discussion of the recent Modern Workplace webcast on cyber intelligence and the human element.
+The insider is still one of the most vulnerable elements of cybersecurity.
 Insiders are those who are authorized to work on company systems or in company facilities and they include trusted employees and contractors.
 Whether it is through human error, social engineering, or intentional action, insiders are the cause of a significant portion of malware infections, data breaches, information theft, and privacy violations.

 Technical controls need to be implemented in such a way that they make it easy for users to do their job, while still remaining secure.
 Systems that become too difficult to use when security controls are applied are the systems that will see less use as employees find workarounds.
 For example, a company may implement more stringent password policies and change intervals only to find that users are storing the passwords unencrypted in phones, memo pads, or on the calendar at their desk.